robballou/context/README.md

 When a command is run, it will look in for settings in the current context. `options` is a special type of settings: these get converted to flags when running the command.
 So in the example above, the `drush` command will get a flag `--strict=0` added to the command.

+### Bash

+The bash command allows you to execute a bash command in the `git` directory:

+    # run the resources/scripts/test.sh script
+    context bash resources/scripts/test.sh

 ### Bundler

 The bundler command allows you to execute a command with Bundler within the `theme` directory for your context.
 Example: